 The camp sessions were two weeks long.
 On one night of each week we woke the Rangers up for late night fun.
 We had them dress in dark colors and used camo paint for their faces.
 Then we divided the campers into two teams.

-At first the campers were groggy and wondering what was going on, but soon they were excited and felt like they were “special” because they were the only ones allowed to be out of bed at midnight.
+At first the campers were groggy and wondering what was going on, but soon they were excited and felt “special” because they were the only ones allowed to be out of bed at midnight.

 We had them bring their flashlights and gave each of them Super Soakers.
 Then we played capture the flag in a wooded area away from the cabins.
 The woods were eery at night so the campers stayed together.
 There were plenty of places to hide as well.
 If you got squirted you were out and had to return to a specified location.
 After the game was over they wanted to play again…so we did.
 Once we were done the campers and staff cleaned up and hit the sack.